-Today, we are meeting up with Jennifer Wynman from Jenn’s Kitchen for a special lunch meeting at DuBu, an authentic Korean restaurant that specializes in tofu, hence the name Dubu which stands for tofu in Korean.
-Opened roughly just two years ago in Elkins Park, a mini Korean Township located in Philadelphia also by the Korean supermarket Hmart.
+Today, we are meeting up with Jennifer Wynman from Jenn’s Kitchen for a special lunch meeting at DuBu, an authentic Korean restaurant in Philadelphia that specializes in tofu, hence the name Dubu which stands for tofu in Korean.
+Opened roughly just two years ago in Elkins Park, a mini Korean Township by the Korean supermarket Hmart.
 The interior decor consist of a modernize look with wooden table tops and shelving.
 Quite cozy and cute.

 A wall of artwork displaying the process of how Soft DuBu is made and a television monitor showing the taste of Korea.
 Super cool!